Senate To Vote On Criminal Justice Bill After Push From Boosters, White House

 Criminal justice activists pressed McConnell to act, urging the public to flood his office with messages of support.
 Proponents of the bill argued it had plenty of support from both parties.

 Jared Kushner, Trump's son-in-law who serves as a top White House adviser, also lobbied for the bill.
-He promoted it during an appearance on Sean Hannity's show on Fox News on Monday night.
+He promoted it during an appearance Monday night on Sean Hannity's Fox News show.

 Making changes to the nation's prisons has been a top priority for Kushner, whose father spent time in federal prison.